TACC/Core-CMS-Resources/README.md

 ## Deployment Steps

 1. Update version in `package.json`.
-2. Run `yarn update-version`.
-3. Commit and push the change.
+2. Commit and push the change.
-4. Deploy with CMS (see [Core-CMS README] deployment steps).
+3. Deploy with CMS (see [Core-CMS README] deployment steps).

 ## Contributing